Caitlin Halligan: Expired nomination to the D.C. Circuit

-Consideration for New York Court of Appeals
+Appointment to the New York Court of Appeals

 Halligan was one of seven candidates under consideration for appointment to the New York Court of Appeals after the retirement of Judge Paul Feinman on March 23, 2021.

+On March 24, 2023, Halligan was again selected as a finalist under consideration for appointment to the New York Court of Appeals, this time for the position of Chief Judge following the retirement of Chief Judge Janet DiFiore and the subsequent rejection of Justice Hector LaSalle's nomination to that seat by the New York State Senate.

+On April 10, 2023, Governor Kathy Hochul announced her intention to nominate Halligan as an associate judge of the New York Court of Appeals, replacing Rowan D. Wilson, who was nominated for chief judge on the same day.
+On April 19, the New York Senate confirmed Halligan as associate judge by a vote of 47–12, she took her oath the same day.

 Personal

 Halligan married Marc C. Falcone, the son of former New York Times food critic, Mimi Sheraton, in a civil ceremony on January 22, 1999.
-The couple live in Manhattan's West Village neighborhood.
+The couple has one daughter and live in Manhattan's West Village neighborhood.
 Halligan is an avid runner and has been a member of the New York Road Runners club.